salt

 Health Benefits

-• Acts as a natural preservative, helping to extend the shelf life of foods like pickles and cured meats.
+• Acts as a preservative in recipes, helping to extend the shelf life of foods like pickles and cured meats.

 Storage Tips

 Store salt in a cool, dry place at room temperature, away from moisture and direct sunlight.
 Use an airtight container to prevent clumping and contamination.
-If you live in a humid environment, adding a few grains of rice to the container can help absorb excess moisture and keep the salt free-flowing.
+For specialty salts like sea salt or Himalayan salt, ensure they are kept in their original packaging or a sealed jar to maintain their unique texture and flavor properties.

 Background Squiggy